• Skip to primary navigation

 We have new dogs arriving at the centre every day and so the most recent arrivals may not feature on this page for a few days.
 Please contact us if you’d like more up to date information.

 Please – think carefully when deciding to rehome a dog.
+Firstly, you must live within our home check area, which in general is within about sixty minutes travel of the kennels here in Bishops Stortford.
 Dogs are being let down by people who agree to take them but then change their minds.
-Only those who have passed a homecheck and bring the pass form with them, will be able to meet the dogs.
+Only those who have passed a home check and bring the pass form with them, will be able to meet the dogs.
 This is both to avoid disappointment and because the kennels are a working business and kennel hands can not spend time with people who are not in a position to take a dog.
 Thank you for your understanding.

 To apply to rehome one of the Mutts dogs, please complete our rehoming application form.